Worried about COVID-19?

 For OSF HealthCare facilities, there is no margin for error when a disaster strikes.
 A hospital simply cannot fail when its community needs care the most.

 That’s why OSF HealthCare invests so much time and so many resources making sure the people it serves will always be able to rely on their local hospital.
-The disaster preparedness team for OSF HealthCare Saint Francis Medical Center in Peoria is a perfect example of the lengths to which OSF HealthCare goes to make sure all of its communities can rest easy.
+The disaster preparedness team for OSF HealthCare is a perfect example of the lengths to which OSF HealthCare goes to make sure all of its communities can rest easy.

 Back-up plans for back-up plans for back-up plans

-The disaster preparedness office develops plans, policies, procedures, education and training, and then tests all of them to make sure OSF HealthCare Saint Francis can continue to serve our community when disasters happen.
-Tornados, blizzards, earthquakes, floods, ice storms, terrorist attacks – OSF HealthCare Saint Francis has plans to handle them all, thanks to the work of Erbentraut and his team.
+The disaster preparedness office develops plans, policies, procedures, education and training, and then tests all of them to make sure OSF HealthCare can continue to serve the community when disasters happen.
+Tornados, blizzards, earthquakes, floods, ice storms, terrorist attacks, and pandemics – OSF HealthCare has plans to handle them all, thanks to the work of Erbentraut and his team.

 “We don’t want to change our care model because of a crisis,” Erbentraut said.
 “We want to provide the same level of care, whether it’s a sunny day or if the community is facing a huge crisis.
 No matter what, we’re still treating patients with the greatest care and love.”

 Erbentraut’s team doesn’t just plan for external crises, either.
-The disaster preparedness team also plans for potential internal crises at OSF HealthCare Saint Francis.
-If the medical center were to lose power, or water, for example, his team creates plans to make sure the medical center can continue to function and provide the vital health services on which the community depends.
+The disaster preparedness team also plans for potential internal crises.
+If a hospital were to lose power, or water, for example, his team creates plans to make sure the medical center can continue to function and provide the vital health services on which the community depends.